 There is no scripture to support Jesus was a ventriloquist, so this separate voice that came from heaven was God and he clearly stated their relationship (Father and Son) This voice did not say, this is my incarnated body/flesh in whom I am well pleased, or I am pleased with myself.
 God was a witness to the fact he was pleased with his son.
-The phrase “in whom” did not mean this God was in Jesus but that he was please or proud of his son.
+The phrase “in whom” did not mean this God was in Jesus but that he was pleased or proud of his son.
 This was the ultimate “That’s my boy!” statement.

-There are those that would assert Jesus had to be God because the Bible tells us that God will not give his glory to another.
+Some would assert Jesus had to be God because the Bible tells us that God will not give his glory to another.

 (Isaiah 42:8) “I am the Lord: that is my name: and my glory will I not give to another, neither my praise to graven images.”

-Of course, God will not give his glory (worship/praise) that is due him to another or to idols.
-This passage is clearly spoken in the sense of worship being given to God.
+Of course, God will not give his glory (worship/praise) that is due him to another or idols.
+This passage is spoken in the sense of worship being given to God.
 The word clearly states we are not to worship anything/anyone other than God.
 1 Kings 9: 6-7 tells us that God will make an example out of Israel if they turn from him to serve and worship other gods.

 (1 Kings 9: 6-7) “But if ye shall at all turn from following me, ye or your children, and will not keep my commandments and my statutes which I have set before you, but go and serve other gods, and worship them: Then will I cut off Israel out of the land which I have given them; and this house, which I have hallowed for my name, will I cast out of my sight; and Israel shall be a proverb and a byword among all people:”

-In the context of worship God will not share what is only his.
+In the context of worship, God will not share what is only his.

 However, we are direct reflections of God’s glory (his nature).
 Many things/people are given glory from God or are allowed to reflect “God’s glory,” but again that in and of itself is a figure of speech.
 According to Webster, glory can also mean a distinguished quality or asset.
 The following verses are examples of that usage: